Proving expected sensitivity of probabilistic programs

 |Denotational validation of higher-order Bayesian inference|

-Adam Ścibior University of Cambridge and MPI Tuebingen, Ohad Kammar University of Oxford, Matthijs Vákár University of Oxford, Sam Staton University of Oxford, Hongseok Yang University of Oxford, Yufei Cai University of Tuebingen, Klaus Ostermann University of Tuebingen, Sean K. Moss University of Cambridge, Chris Heunen University of Edinburgh, Zoubin Ghahramani University of Cambridge
+Adam Ścibior University of Cambridge and MPI Tuebingen, Ohad Kammar University of Oxford, Matthijs Vákár University of Oxford, Sam Staton University of Oxford, Hongseok Yang University of Oxford, Yufei Cai University of Tuebingen, Klaus Ostermann University of Tuebingen, Sean Moss University of Oxford, Chris Heunen University of Edinburgh, Zoubin Ghahramani University of Cambridge